dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 	  id:: 6282855a-3791-4523-9ff7-6dd8a0e2cec6
 	- Your life can be rich in experience, rich in professional successes, rich in kindness to others, rich in family happiness, and materially rich as well.
 Or you can spend it in front of the computer, watching strangers copulating.
 (Location 89) id:: 6282855a-2c8c-46a4-b9fc-386f38d498da
-	- sexual stimuli could lead to such consequences as **physical changes in the brain, sexual dysfunction, depression, chronic laziness, social anxiety**, and—in extreme cases—disorders of the reproductive system.
+	- Sexual stimuli could lead to such consequences as **physical changes in the brain, sexual dysfunction, depression, chronic laziness, social anxiety**, and—in extreme cases—disorders of the reproductive system.
 (Location 114) id:: 6282855a-ef70-429a-9048-6bd4885fa321
+		- 🗒 Sexuelle Stimuli
 	- facts about the problem of pornography and guidelines on how to overcome an addiction to it are widely discussed and available on the Internet for free.
 I urge you to search for them.
 (Location 125) #Inbox
 	- Releasing the sexual tension built up by a natural libido will not result in physical or psychological problems.
 What changes masturbation into something unhealthy, against human nature (substantially increasing frequency and compulsiveness [4] ), is pornography.
 (Location 147) id:: 6282855a-2606-4f5e-af94-1fde8f7ab5d7